Menu

 • He played a vital role in the establishment of the Trudeau Centre for Peace and Conflict Studies at the University of Toronto in April 2004.

-• Thereafter, he enrolled at some other university, where he pursued a master’s degree in environment studies.
+• Thereafter, he enrolled to pursue a master’s degree in environment studies.
 However, he decided to quit his studies to start campaigning for his political journey.

-• Trudeau led the team of politicians in the Canadian parliament in 2005 that spoke against the establishment of a zinc mine on the Nahanni River, a United Nations World Heritage site in the Northwest Territories.
+• Trudeau led the team of politicians in 2005 that spoke against the establishment of a zinc mine on the Nahanni River, a United Nations World Heritage site in the Northwest Territories.
 He argued that the mine would pollute and destroy the ecosystem near the river area.

 • He was invited to host the literary award named the Giller Prize in 2006.
 He is among the few politicians to have been invited to visit the show and host it.